 Schraff SA, Schleiss MR, Brown DK, Meinzen-Derr J, Choi KY, Greinwald JH, Choo DI.
 Macrophage inflammatory proteins in cytomegalovirus-related inner ear injury.
 Otolaryngol Head Neck Surg.
 2007 Oct;137(4):612-8.

 Vijayasekaran S, Halsted MJ, Boston M, Meinzen-Derr J, Bardo DM, Greinwald J, Benton C. When is the vestibular aqueduct enlarged?
 A statistical analysis of the normative distribution of vestibular aqueduct size.
 AJNR Am J Neuroradiol.
 2007 Jun-Jul;28(6):1133-8.

-Jennifer R. Holle, MS Genetic Counselor
+Jennifer R. Holle, LGC Genetic Counselor, Division of Human Genetics

 Judith A. Johnson, MS, CPM Project Manager

 Barriers to genetic counseling; innovative methods of providing complex genetic information to patients and physicians